saurabhbhatia/stackbox/README.md

 Stackbox
 ========

-A jQuery plugin for creating stacked modal boxes.
+A jQuery plugin for creating stackable modal boxes.

-Examples: See **demo** folder.
+For examples, see **demo** folder.

 Copyright © 2014 Stefan Bruvik.